-- ▶ take care that the auto start folder is user-specific: If an other user is logged in, the program is not executed. - Processing the startup process programs can be prevented by pressing the Shift key when the operating system is booting.
+- ▶ take care that the auto start folder is user-specific: If another user is logged in, the program is not executed. - Execution of the Autostart programs can be prevented by pressing the Shift key when the operating system is booting.

 This locking cannot be bypassed during Runtime.
 When the Runtime is closed normally, the system restrictions are canceled.
-If the Runtime should be operable without these limitations, the Runtime must be started instead of Keyblock Runtime Start.
+If the Runtime is to be operable without these limitations, Runtime must be started instead of Keyblock Runtime Start.